Principles of Nutritional

 - For analysis, dilute the sample quantitatively 5 or10-fold in solvents such as 6% aqueous butanol or 10% aqueous propanol.

 - As soon as possible, determine sample zinc concentration using AAS or an alternative with appropriate standard dilutions, along with in-house quality controls and standard reference materials.

 24c.4 Linear growthThe limited sensitivity and specificity of linear growth and other similar “bioindicators” means linear growth must be measured alongside other biomarkers of zinc (i.e., plasma or serum zinc) and other growth-limiting nutrients to establish the role of zinc in poor growth.
 There is no pharmacological effect of zinc on growth in zinc-replete individuals and linear growth is considered the best functional bioindicator associated with the risk of zinc deficiency in populations (King et al., 2015).
 Other functional bioindicators known to be responsive to zinc supplementation (e.g., diarrheal episodes) are difficult to define in a standardized manner.
-Justification for the selection of linear growth as the zinc functional bioindicator is summarized below (Fischer -Walker and Black, 2005).
+Justification for the selection of linear growth as the zinc functional bioindicator is summarized below in Box 24c.5.
+(Fischer -Walker and Black, 2005).

 - Low height- or length-for-age is often responsive to zinc supplements.

 - Standardized methods exist to measure height or weight that are widely used.